ayan20985/ayan20985.github.io/miscellaneous.md

 The book provides an overview of the history of Homo sapiens, the species to which modern humans belong.
 It presents a comprehensive and thought-provoking account of human history, from the emergence of Homo sapiens in Africa to the present day.
 Please read this before The Precipice as it really does give a "big-idea" style picture in your mind.

 **The Precipice: Existential Risk and the Future of Humanity by Toby Ord**
-If all goes well, human history is just beginning.
-Our species could survive for billions of years - enough time to end disease, poverty, and injustice, and to flourish in ways unimaginable today.
-While there are aspects that I do not agree with, it is a brilliant book by a brilliant author and definitely worth reading even if you disagree with what Toby Ord says as it really does get you thinking.
+*"If all goes well, human history is just beginning.
+Our species could survive for billions of years - enough time to end disease, poverty, and injustice, and to flourish in ways unimaginable today."* While there are aspects that I do not agree with, it is a brilliant book by a brilliant author and definitely worth reading even if you disagree with what Toby Ord says as it really does get you thinking.
 I have also made a review in the blog [here]({{ site.url }}{{ site.baseurl }}\posts\2023-04-16-The-Precipice-Review)

+## Mechanical Design
+**Build Your Own Metal Working Workshop From Scrap by David J. Gingery**
+This series of books covering starting from basically nothing and creating precision machining tools through a set of 7 projects.
+You are able to buy in a combined book where all the books have been incorporated into one mega book or as a set of 7 separate books with each book coressponding to a separate project.
+The books are as follows:
+- The Charcoal Foundry
+- The Metal Lathe
+- The Metal Scrapper
+- The Milling Machine
+- The Drill Press
+- The Dividing head & Deluxe Accessories
+- Designing & Building the Sheet Metal Brake
+The 7th book is not really part of the series but can still be made if needed in your workshop.
+The books also have detailed technical drawings and BOMs allowing you to easily replicate what is in the books.

 ## Just for Fun
+**Beyond the Lines by Daisuke Tajima**
+Awesome illustrations of immense scale and intensity, really gets you thinking sometimes.

 **The Entire Middle Earth series of books by J.R.R.
 Tolkien**
 While it is possible to read the whole of the Middle Earth Series is order of publication, it would make the most sense to read in chronological order of events:
 - The Silmarillion (1977)